Ohio Asbestos Attorney

-Former Ohio workers in the plants and foundries of Dayton Malleable were exposed to asbestos, and years later may develop lung diseases, including cancers such as mesothelioma.
+Former Ohio workers in the plants and foundries of Dayton Malleable were exposed to toxins, and may develop lung diseases, including cancers such as mesothelioma.

-Like many foundries and companies in the aluminum and iron industry, Dayton Malleable used asbestos as a machine and building insulator on its Ohio work sites.
-The company’s largest foundries were in Dayton, Columbus and Ironton, Ohio.
+Like other companies in the aluminum and iron industry, Dayton Malleable used asbestos as an insulator.
+The company’s largest foundries were in Dayton, Columbus and Ironton.

 Dayton Malleable produced malleable iron castings, mainly for the automobile industry.
 The Ironton, Ohio plant had an annual production of 70,000 tons of castings.